|From right to left: Lee Breyer and Kathryn Shea ARCWP|

 Preparation of the Gifts

-Presider: God dwells in each one of us.
-All: Namaste!.
+Presider: God dwells in each one of us

 Presider: Let us give thanks to the Creator and Sustainer of all that exists.

-Presider: Sacred Spirit, we recognize your presence with us as we gather at our family table.
+Presider: Holy Spirit, we recognize your presence among us as we gather at our family table.

-All: Fill us with reverence for you, for one another, and for all your creation.
+All: Fill us with love and peace for one another, always and everywhere.

 Presider: Let us lift up our hearts.